-- 620 - 621 Cyber-security:
+Cyber-security:

 As in many other areas, cyber-security is critical.
-If e.g. a database of authentic serial numbers in packs of medicinal products is hacked by criminals, those numbers could then be used to "authenticate" falsified products.
+If, for example, a database of authentic serial numbers in packs of medicinal products is hacked by criminals, those numbers could then be used to 'authenticate' falsified products.
 Every effort must be made to ensure that technology systems are hardened against cyber-attacks, including regular penetration tests, that can be performed by an expert third party.

-- 626 - 627 Build in-house or outsource to vendor or stakeholder consortium:
+Build in-house or outsource to vendor or stakeholder consortium:

-528 Some countries/regions may have the necessary resources and technical capacity to build their own 529 systems.
-Taking all the above complexities into consideration however, outsourcing the management

-- 630 of T&T system to a commercial partner is also an option.
-Competent vendors exist which may fulfil the 631 necessary criteria. - 632
+Some countries/regions may have the necessary resources and technical capacity to build their own systems.
+Taking all the above complexities into consideration however, outsourcing the management of T&T system to a commercial partner is also an option.
+Competent vendors exist which may fulfil the necessary criteria.

-633 FLEXIBILITY IN THE DATA FORMAT
+FLEXIBILITY IN THE DATA FORMAT

 Traceability systems do not exist in isolation.
-They will inevitably be grafted onto existing data flows within the infrastructure of each supply chain stakeholder.
+They will inevitably be integrated into existing data flows within the infrastructure of each supply chain stakeholder.
 It is important to allow as much flexibility as possible for file formats, while standardising only where necessary.

-637 Standard data structure (e.g. EPCIS) is more important than specific file formats, as many modern track 638 and trace platforms can cope with multiple file formats.
-As shown below, it is also necessary to consider 639 all systems which might report data, whether hosted on-premise on in the cloud.
+Standard data structure (e.g. EPCIS) is more important than specific file formats, as many modern track and trace platforms can cope with multiple file formats.
+As shown below, it is also necessary to consider all systems which might report data, whether hosted on-premise on in the cloud.